kitchWWW/ProfessorWatch/README.md

 Color code meanings:

 - Red: UT's Title IX Office found the professor violated sexual misconduct policies.
-- Orange: A major media outlet has reported allegations of violating behavior, but the Title IX Office has NOT found a violation.
+- Orange: A major media outlet has reported allegations of violating behavior, but as of right now (April, 2020) the Title IX Office has not provided information on this faculty member.

+For more information about which cases are publicly available, please read: https://utmisconduct.wordpress.com/about-the-data/"

-This extension was not created nor is endorsed by the University.
+This extension was not created nor endorsed by the University.